How to Publish Awesome SEO-Focused Content Every Week

 The writing process is different for everyone, so you'll need to find what works for you.
 I’ve discovered a system that helps me put out great content week after week.
 Here's how I do it:

 I start the writing process by plugging each keyword into Clearscope.
-This tool helps me get a handle on what type of information I should include in a post.
+This tool helps me get a handle on what type of information I should include in a post by directing me toward relevant terms that should appear in the article based on the content of articles that are already ranking.

-Once I finish writing the article, I plug it into the "optimize" section of Clearscope.
+Once I review the related keywords, I write the article, and, I plug it into the "optimize" section of Clearscope.
 The tool gives your content a grade and also shows which relevant terms you've used and which ones you haven't.

 To increase your grade, you can include more relevant terms or clean up the readability and word count.